 Teachers are responsible and accountable for the progress and development of all the students in their class.
 High quality teaching and assessment is our first step in responding to students who have SEND.
-This will be personalised and differentiated, as necessary, for individual students.
+Teachers at William Brookes will also practice adaptive teaching which aims to make each classroom more inclusive so all learners can make progress.